rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 18: Prior options for the death rate parameter.</figcaption>
 </figure>

-For the origin time parameter, we'll also use an exponential distribution following the original study, with an offset = 318.1 Ma and a mean = 327.5 Ma.
+For the origin time parameter, we'll also use an exponential distribution following the original study, with an offset of 318.1 Ma and a mean of 327.5 Ma.
 However, recall that BEAST scales the tree such the youngest sample is always zero, so these values will be defined relative to t = 0.

 > Select **Exponential** from the drop down menu next to **originBDMMPrime** and expand the options.
-Change the offset to 81.1, which is 318.1 minus the youngest age of our sampling interval = 237, and change the mean to 10.0.
+Change the **offset** to **81.1**, which is 318.1 minus the youngest age of our sampling interval (237), and change the **Mean** to **10.0**.

 <figure>
 	<a id="fig:19"></a>